Skip to main content

 • Your IRA trustee writes the check payable to the charity, or you can be issued a checkbook on your IRA with many custodians.

-• The amount excludes from your gross income.
+• The amount is excluded from your gross income.

-• It counts fully toward your annual RMD (now starting at age 73 or 75).
+• It counts fully toward your annual RMD (now starting at age 73 or 75 depending on your birth year).

 QCDs are available even before your RMD age, as long as you’re 70½ or older.